wrobelda/tt-rss-docker-compose/README.md

 accessible on the net, without using a reverse proxy sharing same host, you will need to remove ``127.0.0.1:`` from ``HTTP_PORT`` variable in ``.env``.

+* Please don't rename the services inside `docker-compose.yml` unless you know what you're doing.
+Web container expects application container to be named `app`, if you rename it and it's not accessible via Docker DNS as `http://app` you will run into 502 errors on startup.

 #### Build and start the container

 ```sh